tribeplatform/developers-site/docs/guide/single-sign-on/oauth2-sso.md

 If no user is found based on externalId == id, it will try to find the user using the email address provided and connects the user's externalId to the provided id.

 :::warning
-If a user with externalId == id check does not exist and the user matching with email already has an externalId, Tribe will through a conflict error.
+If a user with externalId == id check does not exist and the user matching with email already has an externalId, Tribe will throw a conflict error.

 In this case, you may want to update existing users externalId or email using "Update a Specific User" API.
 :::